SAP-archive/teched2020-DAT160/exercises/ex2/README.md

 1. Return to the **/db/data-model.cds** file.
 This is where we will build our complete application data model

 2. We start with a **using** block.
-This is how we import existing types and other resuable parts from other **cds** files, including from SAP standard delivered ones.
-Here were using the @sap/cds/common which contains valuable enterprise reuse concepts like currency conversion, generated GUID keys, etc.  This module is stored in the public npm repostory as part of the @sap/cds module and needs no special configuration to load or reuse it.
+This is how we import existing types and other reusable parts from other **cds** files, including from SAP standard delivered ones.
+Here were using the @sap/cds/common which contains valuable enterprise reuse concepts like currency conversion, generated GUID keys, etc.  This module is stored in the public npm repository as part of the @sap/cds module and needs no special configuration to load or reuse it.

 ```cds
 using {